JonBYR/JonBYR.github.io/docs/index.md

 ## RGB Game Jam-2023
 ![Spelunky Type Game](/assets/RGB.gif)

 This was a game created in Unity for a 24 hour game jam in my fourth year of university, with the theme of RGB.
-This was a solo project and aim was to better understand the algorithm behind the game Spelunky that caused the game to procedural generate it's levels, which was successfully achieved during the course of the game jam.
+This was a solo project and aim was to better understand the algorithm behind the game Spelunky that caused the game to procedurally generate it's levels, which was successfully achieved during the course of the game jam.
 Going forward I'd like to improve the AI of the enemy.
 [Repo](https://github.com/JonBYR/RGB-Game-Jam).

 ## 8 Hour Game Jam-2023
 ![8 Hour Game](/assets/Blondes.gif)